 Secondly, this project is actively developed, and compatibility with Microsoft Office documents is improved in every release iteration.
 If appropriately used, LibreOffice can effectively do all the work that a Mircosoft office program does.
 In addition, a massive set of documentation and communities can help you adopt LibreOffice in no time.

 You don’t need to pay for the software if you are a small or large corporation.
 But paid deployment and support are also available at minimal cost if you require them for your critical work.

 However, LibreOffice does not come with an Outlook-like email program.
 This might be one of the minor drawbacks, but you can access emails from web browsers today for all email service providers.

 - Official support forum

-You can access and create documents in your Google Drive account by default for free and access them from anywhere in the world.
+You can access and create documents in your Google Drive account by default and access them from anywhere.
 The office components provide well-designed web-based toolbars, advanced options, spell check, Voice to Text feature (only in Chrome), encryption and cloud access.
 Google also offers mobile apps for iOS and Android to access your documents and edit them on the go.